bwoodsend/hirola/CONTRIBUTING.rst

 to moan about if your changes don't meet the criteria below.

 #.
 Make sure that there are no nonfunctional or stylistic changes to existing
    code.
-I don't give a wet-slap about PEP8 -
+I don't care about PEP8 compliance.
-   I care very much about the signal to noise ratio of ``git log -S "new code"``, ``git log -- filename.py`` and ``git diff`` as well as the ability to merge, cherry-pick and rebase without merge conflicts.
+   I do care about the signal to noise ratio of ``git log -S "new code"``, ``git log -- filename.py`` and ``git diff`` as well as the ability to merge, cherry-pick and rebase without merge conflicts.

 #.
 The test suite passes with 100% coverage (see `Test`_ and `Run coverage`_).
    If your adding code then this means that you will also have to add tests